-A centralized system with one president for 320 million Americans, on the other hand, can make the rules from the top and ignore the people because they have the power.
-In Switzerland, no one knows the name of the president.
-The Swiss people have the last say and they would never allow for confiscation, they’re not that stupid.
-This is a unique system that you don’t find in other countries.
+A centralized system with one president, such as in America, on the other hand, can make the rules from the top and ignore the people because they have the power.
+In Switzerland, people have the last say and would never allow for confiscation.
+This is a unique system that you don’t find in many other countries.

 Liechtenstein is similar, but they have a monarch figure – Prince Hans-Adam II – who has veto power.
 However, he is a strong supporter of gold.
-He was involved with the Center for Austrian Economics and wrote the book, The State in the Third Millennium, where he promotes secession rights down to the municipality level, as well as sound money principles such as gold and silver.
+He was involved with the Center for Austrian Economics.
+He wrote the book, The State in the Third Millennium, where he promotes secession rights down to the municipality level and sound money principles such as gold and silver.

-In other words, he is a pretty good guy, he’s a classic liberal and he is very much in favor of gold and silver.
+He is a classic liberal and is very much in favor of gold and silver.
 For that reason, Liechtenstein also makes sense as a jurisdiction for storing gold.

 8. Always Store Outside the Banking System

-Some might argue that you could have a safe deposit box, but most of the time those are not insured.
-Besides, during harsh crises in the past, the bank was either closed or didn’t have the amount of gold they claimed to have.
+Some argue that you could have a safe deposit box, but most of the time, those are not insured.
+Besides, during harsh crises in the past, the bank was either closed or didn’t have the amount of gold it claimed to have.

 The bottom line: don’t put your gold in the banks.
 You don’t want to take that risk.

 9. Be Compliant with All Laws When Buying Gold

 The average gold investor should buy a few coins or bars whenever the possibility arises.
 If you buy a few coins per year, you can buy them privately.